slipstream/SlipStreamDocumentation/docs/advanced_tutorial/debugging.rst

    :align: center

-In the "Reporting" recipe, you can copy any additional files that you would like bundled with the reports into ``%TMP%\\slipstream\\reports`` on Windows and into ``/var/log/slipstream/client`` on any other system.
+In the "Reporting" recipe, you can copy any additional files that you would like bundled with the reports into the location defined by the environmental variable ``SLIPSTREAM_REPORT_DIR``.

 Interactive Debugging
 ---------------------

 When creating a new application, very often there are bugs in the deployment scripts.
-Iteratively modifying the scripts through SlipStream and redeploying the machines can cause unnecessary delays.
-Instead, you
+Iteratively modifying the scripts through SlipStream and redeploying the machines can cause unnecessary delays. **If you have selection the option to let failed deployments continue to run**, you can instead:
-can:

 1. Log into a failed deployment,
 2. Setup the environment for the SlipStream client (see below),